What is Subaru AVCS? An AVCS equipped JDM engine swap guide for your USDM 2002-2005 WRX

 This engine requires a complete swap of most of the parts from a USDM 2.0 WRX including the intake manifold, exhaust, cam and crank gears, etc. We will have a detailed blog post describing this process coming in the near future.
 Since it doesn't have AVCS, simply run it on the USDM 2.0 WRX ECU after the mechanical changes to the engine are completed.

 This engine is plug and play except for the addition of the bulkhead AVCS wiring and switching to the matching JDM ECU.
 The iWire AVCS Wiring kit for this situation would be the AVCS Wiring Kit - Bulkhead Only.
 This is because the AVCS wiring already exists on the engine and all you'll need to do is get communication from the ECU out to the engine.

 JDM Forester Drive-by-Wire EJ205 w/AVCS - These engines tend to get listed as Impreza drive- by-wire engines, but in fact they are from 2004+ JDM Foresters.

 For these drive-by-wire engines, the complete intake manifold with harness needs to be swapped over from the USDM WRX.
 This process is very straightforward because the basic setup of these engines is almost identical to the non-drive-by-wire 2001-2005 JDM WRX and STi engines.
-In order to get the AVCS working with this engine you'll need to track down a non-drive-by-wire 2001-2005 JDM WRX or STi ECU and purchase the iWire Subaru AVCS Wiring Kit - Full Kit so that the AVCS wiring can be added to both the body side and the engine side of the wiring.
+In order to get the AVCS working with this engine you'll need to track down a non-drive-by-wire 2001-2005 JDM WRX or STi ECU and purchase the iWire Subaru AVCS Wiring Kit for both the bulkhead and the intake so that the AVCS wiring can be added to both the body side and the engine side of the wiring.

 If you have more questions about which iWire AVCS WIring Kit to purchase for your application please send us an email to email@example.com or give us a call at 949-510-8278 and we will be happy to assist.